LeeVo2408/README.md/README.md

 ###### 3. [GitLab](https://gitlab.com/users/sign_in)
 - Gitlab is a collection of tools for managing various areas of the software development cycle.
 The core product is a web-based Git repository manager with tools for issues tracking, analytics and wiki.

 - GitLab is popular among people who work on Docker-based containers and microservice.
-Docker’s users can run CI/CD test jobs separated in Docker containers and create Docker images using GitLab Runner.
+Docker’ s users can run CI/CD test jobs separated in Docker containers and create Docker images using GitLab Runner.
 It provides excellent pipeline control overall and integrations.

 Advantages:
 -	Simple Configuration